 Operating hours: 24 hours

 Still at a loss as to what to see in Singapore?
-There’s nothing quite like Kampong Glam.
+There is nothing quite like Kampong Glam.
 After all, it is the place where modernity meets tradition.
 It’s a place brimming with culture and culinary gems.
-The next time you’re up for some unique exploration around the city, consider immersing yourself in the area for a good dose of heritage, traditional markets, and mouth-watering dishes!
+The next time you’re up for some unique exploration around the city, consider immersing yourself in the area for a good dose of heritage, traditional markets, and mouth-watering dishes served at the local cafes and restaurants.
+It's undoubtedly one of the best places to visit in Singapore!